Sach-Shres/Antibiotic-Resistance-Report/README.md

 # Antibiotic-Resistance-Report

-A science journal type report project for Bio class where I use R to visualize the data and LaTeX to create the report in academic article format.
+A biology lab project where I use R to visualize the data and use LaTeX to write the report in a scientific journal style format.